 The school has a particularly caring ethos and we find that new children settle in very quickly.
-The pupils of our school say, ‘This school is like a big family: everybody knows each other and we care for each other well’ (Ofsted February 2018).
+The pupils of our school feel safe and cared for.
+"Pupils are very happy at Flamstead Village School.
+They love seeing their friend and teachers.
+Pupils are kind to each other" (Ofsted June 2023).
 Children new to Nursery and Reception have opportunities for taster sessions before they start, reinforced by home visits, to ensure a really well supported start to their learning experience.
 We work closely with parents throughout school to make sure that the atmosphere which fosters effective learning is a relaxed and happy one, where the learners are absorbed in tasks relevant to their needs.

 We want our children to: